Get Well Soon

 Family and friends

 Family and friends can give you two important things:

 - Practical help with the tasks you might be temporarily unable to do while you recover - such as driving, the weekly shop, or lifting heavier items.

 - Keeping your spirits up - the novelty soon wears off being home alone all day, and it’s easy to feel isolated by this.
 Having company can help you to worry less.
 It’s important not to let anxiety set in, as it can become a problem in itself which stands in the way of you getting back to your normal routine.

 Get up at your normal time in the morning, get dressed, move about the house.
 If you get tired, you can rest later.

 Build up gradually

 Have a go at doing some of the things you’d normally do, but build up gradually.
 Some suggestions are included in the recovery tracker.
 Obviously, everyone recovers at a different speed, so not all of the suggestions will be suitable for everybody.

 When you’re building up your activities, you may feel more tired than normal.
 If so, stop, and rest until your strength returns.
-If you feel pain, you have probably just overdone it a little.
-Ease back on your activities for a day or two and then gradually increase them again.
-If you are concerned, call NHS Direct or consult your GP.
+If you feel pain, stop immediately and consult your GP or call NHS Direct.

 Don’t sleep in - you can always rest later.
 Staying in bed can cause depression.
 If you live alone, and you do not have family or friends close by, organise support in advance - have family or friends come to stay with you for the first few days after surgery if possible.